decentdao/fractal-docs/developer-guides/introduction-to-modules/creating-a-factory.md

 #### Supports Interface

 Finally, add a`supportsInterface` method.
-This method provides an easy way for the UI to determine whether the contract inherits from moduleFactoryBase.sol.
+This method provides an easy way for the UI to determine whether the contract inherits from ModuleFactoryBase.sol.

 ```
 /// @notice Returns whether a given interface ID is supported